 Nonimmigrant students and their dependents must maintain an appropriate visa status at all times.
 An absence from the U.S. of 5 or more months will result in termination of F-1 or J-1 status.
 If a student remains outside the U.S. for 5 or more months, a new I-20 or DS-2019 is necessary for re-entry.
 For further information contact the Bechtel International Center.

-Students receiving any financial support (assistantships or fellowships) should notify their department of any anticipated leave of absence as soon as possible.
+Students receiving any financial support (assistantships or fellowships) should notify their degree program of any anticipated leave of absence as soon as possible.
 Graduate assistantship appointments and most fellowship programs require the student to be registered and enrolled in order to receive support.
 Such support is therefore not available to students while on a leave of absence.

 Students should notify the Financial Aid Office of their intent to seek a leave if they are receiving any type of aid.
 Students with loans must notify all lenders of their intent to leave the university and request exit information before leaving campus (Stafford and private loans through the Financial Aid Office; Perkins and Institutional loans through Student Financial Services).
 Students are cautioned to consider carefully the effect of leaves on their loan status; lenders may count the leave period as part of the total grace period.
 Stanford will provide enrollment status to the National Student Loan Clearing House.
 Students who receive loan disbursements directly may be required to repay portions of their loans.